fabiomattei/rubygtkfun/_posts/2020-06-20-box-container.md

 ![Entry widget](/rubygtkfun/images/posts/box.png){:class="aside-image"}

-Up to now we learned how to use some basic widget, we learned how to initialize an Entry, a Label and a Button.
+Up to now, we learned how to use some basic widget, we learned how to initialize an Entry, a Label, or a Button.
 It is time for us to learn how to position **widgets** in a window.

 We need to learn to use **containers**.